PxTools/PxBuild/docs/input/PxStatistics.md

  - updateFrequency ND

-    Description: Must mean the same in all languages. example: Quarterly
+    Description: Not in use.
+Must mean the same in all languages. example: Quarterly

  - metaId type: array

-    Description: Will be added to metaid on table level.
+    Description: Will be added to METAID on table level.
 'KORTNAVN:kpi' lead to https://www.ssb.no/en/priser-og-prisindekser/konsumpriser/statistikk/konsumprisindeksen#om-statistikken

      - items type: string